awsdocs/amazon-rds-user-guide/doc_source/postgresql-s3-export.md

 # Exporting data from an RDS for PostgreSQL DB instance to Amazon S3<a name="postgresql-s3-export"></a>

 You can query data from an RDS for PostgreSQL DB instance and export it directly into files stored in an Amazon S3 bucket\.
 To do this, you use the `aws_s3` PostgreSQL extension that Amazon RDS provides\.
-The upload to S3 uses server\-side encryption by default\.

 For more information on storing data with Amazon S3, see [Create a bucket](https://docs.aws.amazon.com/AmazonS3/latest/gsg/CreatingABucket.html) in the *Amazon Simple Storage Service User Guide*\.

+The upload to Amazon S3 uses server\-side encryption by default\.
+If you are using encryption, the Amazon S3 bucket must be encrypted with an AWS managed key\.
+Currently, you can't export data to a bucket that is encrypted with a customer managed key\.

 **Note**
 You can save DB snapshot data to Amazon S3 using the AWS Management Console, AWS CLI, or Amazon RDS API\.
 For more information, see [Exporting DB snapshot data to Amazon S3](USER_ExportSnapshot.md)\.